 - It is very challenging to manage MR in times of recession or cyclical changes in the economy.

 This is a guide to Market Risk.
-Here we discuss the introduction and how to calculate market risk along with advantages and disadvantages.
+Here we discuss the introduction, how to calculate market risk, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –